aptech/docs/docs/CR-xlsReadM.rst

    ::

-      //Create a 9x1 vector of missing values vls = reshape(miss(0,0),9,1);
+      // Create a 9x1 vector of missing values vls = reshape(miss(0,0),9,1);

-      //Set the 4th element of 'vls' to +Infinity so that
+      // Set the 4th element of 'vls' to +Infinity so that
-      //Excel #DIV/0! cells will be imported as +Infinity vls[4] = __INFP;
+      // Excel #DIV/0! cells will be imported as +Infinity vls[4] = __INFP;

       x = xlsReadM("myfile.xlsx", "A1", 1, vls);